(A) Equipment, food-contact surfaces, nonfood-contact surfaces, and utensils.

 (e) At any time during the operation when contamination may have occurred.

-(2) Equipment food-contact surfaces and utensils if used with time/temperature controlled for safety food, shall be cleaned throughout the day at least every four hours.
-This provision does not apply if:
+(3) Except as specified in paragraph (B)(4) of this rule, if used with time/temperature controlled for safety food, equipment food-contact surfaces and utensils shall be cleaned throughout the day at least every four hours.

 (a) In storage, containers of time/temperature controlled for safety food and their contents are maintained at temperatures specified under rule 3717-1-03.4 of the Administrative Code and the containers are cleaned when they are empty;